 - Hybrid approach.
 Proven core (ticket dashboards, billing engine, customer portal, security ops) + custom integration layer wired specifically to your stack.
 Live in 2-4 weeks.

 - Your data stays portable.
-Tickets in Atera, books in QuickBooks, security findings in Huntress.
-Command Center reads via API — it doesn't warehouse anything.
-Walk away anytime, your data is exactly where it was.
+Tickets in Atera, books in your accounting system, security findings in your security platform.
+Morton Command Center reads from your tools via their APIs and keeps state in lightweight key-value storage — it doesn't warehouse your tools' data in a separate database.
+Cancel anytime; your data is exactly where it was, in the tools you already own.

 The deployment path